q-datum/BIE-PSI-TCP-server/README.md

 # BIE-PSI-TCP-server
-The Semestral project for the Computer Network Class
+The Semestral project for the Computer Networks course